Back to Results

 Clinical Focus Areas

-Surgical treatment of acquired heart disease, surgical repair of valvular heart disease minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices
+Surgical treatment of acquired heart disease, aortic aneurysm and dissection surgery, surgical repair of valvular heart disease, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices

 Research Focus Areas

 Endovascular and endocardiac therapies in cardiac surgery

 China Medical University, Shenyang, China; University Hospital of China Medical University; University of Massachusetts Medical School; Massachusetts General Hospital; Brigham and Women’s Hospital

 ||View Accepted Insurances at Tufts MC + Floating Hospital

 Tufts Medical Center